 The one constant in all of these stories is that technology, as well as the earth and soil of any region that the Tartary lived in would be distorted or destroyed in un-natural ways.
 Which indicates that the Pompeiian education cult known as the "masons" moved in secret, hand to mouth to the farthest reaches of the earth?

 How far did the Tartarian’s secret empire spread?
 Do they still exist?
 Why do they continue to hide their technology?
 How many more disasters did they cause in the pursuit of forbidden technology?
 Is there an end game or reason for their actions?
-Truthfog will attempt to answer these questions with the publishing of the multi part story.
+All these questions can be exposed in the second half of the story.

 -- Arthur B. Alexi